Avoid Smoking and Restrict Alcohol

 5. Impaired Cognitive Function.

-Alcohol does not only impact the body it reorganizes the brain itself.
+Alcohol not only impacts the body it also reorganizes the brain itself.
 Long term alcohol use ravages neural pathways and brain function, impacting memory, judgment, and emotional stability.
 Mild forgetfulness may develop into severe neurological disorders such as dementia and Wernicke Korsakoff syndrome, complicating daily living and valuable relationships.

 Why Giving Up Smoking and Reducing Alcohol Intake Is a Game Changer?